Saltfarmer/BBC-recommendation-system/README.md

 The content-based news recommendation system is already has been researched by [Kompan & Bielikova, 2010](Kompan, M., & Bieliková, M. (2010, September).
 Content-based news recommendation.
 In *International conference on electronic commerce and web technologies* (pp. 61-72).
 Springer, Berlin, Heidelberg.).
 The paper recommendation system uses Title, Article content, Names & Places, Keywords, Category, and Coleman-Liau Index (CLI).
 For the recommendation part, they use Cosine-Similarity as similarity measurement as a recommendation of one article to another article.

 From the survey of [Public Opinion on the BBC and BBC News](https://www.ofcom.org.uk/__data/assets/pdf_file/0014/58001/bbc-annex2.pdf), trustworthiness is one of the most important values that influence the user to choose a news provider.
-With the transparency of how the users can choose on their recommendation can provide the user the transparency on how does the recommendation system works and also gives them flexibility on what they prefer.
+With an explanation of the system, user can see the transparency of how the users can choose on their recommendation.
+The system also can provide the user the recommendation system works and also gives them flexibility on what they prefer.

 From the perspective of BBC as a provider, based on the [2020-2021 Annual Report](https://downloads.bbc.co.uk/aboutthebbc/reports/annualreport/2020-21.pdf#page=20) I can get the value from the provider.
 According to the report, there are 5 things to measure audience performance started from :